MusicAsCode/ardour-build/README.md

 2. Files created by the containerized application have to be stored in host OS file system in "normal" places (e.g. $HOME/Music).

+# Related

+This is early stuff for me, but https://github.com/mviereck/x11docker looks like a great compliment to this.
+My intial efforts will certainly attempt to leverage the project to deploy Ardour as a normal looking desktop/X11 application.